 Any products carrying incorrect information may be removed from the search results if the feed fails to meet Google’s Product Feed Specifications.

 You are throwing money away indeed if you are bidding the same across the board for devices in your Adwords account.
-The performance for desktop and mobile is usually different, and very soon Google is going to give the sellers the ability to bid separately on tables in Adwords.
+The performance for desktop and mobile is usually different, and very soon, Google will give the sellers the ability to bid separately on tables in Adwords.

-You should keep your bids lower if your site is not enough mobile friendly.
+You should keep your bids lower if your site is not mobile-friendly enough.
 But keep bidding on mobile also, don’t drop bids entirely.
 You can bid higher when you have a stable budget and a mobile-optimized site.

-You will be easily able to see the Auction Insights and Search Query on that one product when you create product level ad groups.
-Suppose you have thousands of products, and if you do it for every single product you have, then it will be tough to manage.
+You will be easily able to see the Auction Insights and Search Query on that one product when you create product-level ad groups.
+Suppose you have thousands of products, and if you do it for every product you have, it will be tough to manage.

-5. Over Restrictive Negative Keywords are also Google Shopping Mistakes:
+Over Restrictive Negative Keywords are also Google Shopping Mistakes

-One of the top reason you waste your money is negative keywords.
+One of the top reasons you waste your money is negative keywords.
 You pay for keywords that are related to stuff you don’t sell or offer services.

 Think deep and adequately analyze when creating a list of keywords that you don’t want to trigger your ads.
 It will save you lots of money.
 Irrelevant or unprofitable searchers won’t see your ad and therefore won’t click also.

-Compare your performance with other advertisers participating in the same auctions that you are attending, in the Auction insights report.
+Compare your performance with other advertisers participating in the same auctions you are attending in the Auction insights report.
 The information is helpful to you as you can make decisions about bidding and budgeting.

-You may focus your advertising on the areas where you will find the right customers, as it will help you to increase your profit.
+You may focus your advertising on the areas where you will find the right customers, helping you increase your profit.
 Google suggests that you choose the region where your customers live and where you can serve them your business.

 Pay attention to where or when your ads are shown, and which product performs best.
 Otherwise, you could be losing cash during low-converting times or geographic areas.
 During the lower performance times, be less aggressive on bidding.

-Merchant promotions encourage potential clients to visit the sites and gives online retailers the opportunity to add append special offers to their Shopping Ads.
+Merchant promotions encourage potential clients to visit the sites and allow online retailers to add append special offers to their Shopping Ads.

 Make proper use of your promotions on your Google Merchant account if available.
-Promos such as ‘Special Offers’ may give you an extra advantage over your competitor who all are not using it.
+Promos such as ‘Special Offers’ may give you an extra advantage over your competitor who is not using it.

 Using promotions helps to increase a higher click-through rate, especially when no one else is doing it.
 If there’s no real value to that sale (could be 5% off), it may not lead to a higher conversion rate.

-The best advice is to run a test to know the impact it has on your click-through rate and conversions, to avoid Google Shopping mistakes next time.
+The best advice is to run a test to know its impact on your click-through rate and conversions to avoid Google Shopping mistakes next time.

 Now you have learned a few common Google Shopping mistakes to avoid and ways to fight them off.
 Here are the things explained, which you need to know for ranking up on Google Shopping.
 Lastly, follow the tips and avoid all the mistakes listed above…